niwelator2/youtube-downloader/README.md

 - Download entire YouTube playlists by providing the playlist URL.
 - Choose between downloading videos as MP4 or extracting audio as MP3.
 - Select the save directory for downloaded files.
 - Open an directory containing downloaded files.
+- Save metada from youtube to files

 ## Dependencies